after a lot of work, which isn't finished by far, I can present you first, somehow usable, images.

 allwinner branch on LE github: GitHub - LibreELEC/LibreELEC.tv at allwinner (official branch for AW SoCs without hardware codecs)

-aw_hw_dec branch on my github: GitHub - jernejsk/LibreELEC.tv: Just enough OS for KODI (same as above with hardware codecs support, source for images linked here)
+hw_dec_ffmpeg branch on my github: GitHub - jernejsk/LibreELEC.tv at hw_dec_ffmpeg (same as above with hardware codecs support, source for images linked here)

 Thanks to all who helped with this in any way.

 BTW, eventually, all code should land in LE github repository.
-Support for HW codecs is not yet merged because I don't feel it's ready yet (a bit hackish).
+Support for HW codecs will be merged once linux 4.20 hits LE master.